Crutched-programmer/WebTV/README.md

 It runs entirely in the browser, making it easy to deploy and use without heavy dependencies.

 <h2>Features</h2>
-TV-style UI: Clean, distraction-free interface designed for distance viewing Lightweight & Fast: Optimized for older hardware with minimal system load Keyboard / Remote Friendly: Navigate everything without a mouse
+TV-style UI: Clean, distraction-free interface designed for distance viewing<br>
+Lightweight & Fast: Optimized for older hardware with minimal system load<br>
+Keyboard / Remote Friendly: Navigate everything without a mouse<br>
-Web-based: Runs locally in a browser — no installation required, Customizable Tiles / Layout.
+Web-based: Runs locally in a browser — no installation required,<br>
+Customizable Tiles / Layout.<br>

 <h2>Controls</h2>